 Last but not least, Mask RCNN is a well-known architecture for performing semantic and instance segmentation.
 It anticipates both the bounding box locations of the different objects in the image and a mask that segments the objects semantically (image segmentation).
 The architecture of Mask RCNN can be simply extended for human pose estimation.

-It first extracts feature maps from a picture through a convolutional neural network (CNN).
+It first extracts feature maps from a picture through a Convolutional Neural Network (CNN).
 A Region Proposal Network (RPN) uses these feature maps to get bounding box candidates for the presence of entities.
 The bounding box candidates select a region from the feature map.
-Since the bounding box candidates can be of different sizes, the RoIAlign layer is used to decrease the size of the extracted features so that they become of uniform size.
+Since the bounding box candidates can be of different sizes, the RoIAlign layer is used to decrease the size of the extracted features so that they become uniform in size.

 Now, the extracted features are passed into the parallel branches of CNNs for the ultimate prediction of the bounding boxes and the segmentation masks.
 The object detection algorithm can be trained to determine the region of individuals.
 By merging the person’s location information and their set of keypoints, we can obtain the human pose skeleton for every individual in the image.